Elvira9797/Car-Rental/README.md

 # Car Rental App

-Welcome to our innovative car rental application that's designed to make your car rental experience easy and enjoyable.
+Welcome to the innovative car rental application that's designed to make your car rental experience easy and enjoyable.

 ## Features